 Over the next fifteen years, having settled into married life and several jobs in church ministry, I didn’t do much with music other than a couple of songwriting collaborations which were short-lived.
 In 2011 I started a band called Ready 2 Reign for which I wrote inspirational songs that had a jazz-funk flavor, but we didn’t record or release any music before we parted ways.
 In April of 2016, jolted by the news that one of my biggest musical influences, Prince, had died, I decided to return to my musical roots and start writing songs again.
 By the end of 2016, I had written several new songs and began looking for other musicians to collaborate with.
 I began playing open mic gigs at Jesse’s Tavern in Chicago Ridge, where I met a drummer, Tim Schlueter, and a guitarist, John Lewis.
 The three of us began collaborating as a trio, and shortly afterward we added a bassist, Shannon Strohfeldt, to form a band which I decided to name Gincy & the Sonic Soldiers.
 Through the first half of 2017 the band played at several venues in the Chicago metro area, including Jesse’s Tavern, Phyllis’ Musical Inn, Cuzin’s, Independence Tap, Fergie & Foz, and Empire.

 In October of 2017, I was invited to perform a song called “Together” at my daughter’s school, Sward Elementary, for a Unity Day assembly.
 This performance marked the beginning of my journey into the world of doing school shows.
 I returned to Sward the following January for an evening concert with The Sonic Soldiers, and in October 2018, I again performed at Sward’s Unity Day celebration, this time doing a song called “Cool To Be Kind” which I wrote to fit the theme for that year.
 Following that show, I connected with a booking agency, Midwest School Shows, which recruited me to begin doing shows at other schools throughout the states of Illinois, Indiana, and Michigan beginning in the fall of 2019.
-Since connecting with Midwest, I’ve had the privilege of sharing my music at more than a dozen schools, and I currently have several shows lined up throughout the coming months.
+Since connecting with Midwest, I’ve had the privilege of sharing my music at dozens of schools, and I currently have several shows lined up throughout the coming months.